The Adventure of the Creeping Man: Plot

 1923 illustration by Frederic Dorr Steele.

 1923 illustration in Strand Magazine by Howard Elcock.

 Holmes forms a theory that every 9 days Professor Presbury takes some drug which causes the odd behaviour, having become addicted in Prague, and is supplied by Dorak in London.
 Holmes also comes to realise, by connecting the professor's thick and horny knuckles, his odd behaviour, the dog's attacks, and the use of the creeper, that the professor is behaving like a monkey.

 Shortly after the realisation, Holmes and Watson are treated to a firsthand display of Professor Presbury's odd behaviour.
 He comes out of the house, scampers about on all fours, climbs on the creeper, and torments the tied-up dog.
 Unfortunately, the wolfhound gets loose and attacks the professor.
 The two of them, with Mr. Bennett's help, get the dog off the professor who is wounded badly.
 Watson and Bennett, also a medical man, tend to the professor's injuries.

 Holmes then examines the professor's little wooden box after having obtained the key from the unconscious owner.
-It contained a drug, as Holmes expected, but also a letter from a man named Lowenstein, who Watson reveals to be a notorious quack.
+It contained a drug, as Holmes expected, but also a letter from a man named Lowenstein, whom Watson reveals to be a notorious quack.
 The professor had sought out Lowenstein's rejuvenation treatments due to his upcoming marriage to a younger woman.
 The drug's effects are explained as a consequence of being obtained from langurs.
 Promising to hold Lowenstein responsible, Holmes muses on the consequences of such drugs and departs with Watson.